pc2/XRT.jl/docs/src/manual/installation.md

 In this case, the list of available devices should always just contain one single `XilinxDevice`.
 So, the selection of an active device by an index always leads to the only available device.
 Additionally, XRT.jl checks whether the Xclbin target type fits the set emulation mode (more on this in the chapter [The `Xclbin` Type](@ref)).

+> This feature may only be functioning using a native XRT installation.

 ## Usage on HPC cluster